tomjoht/tomjoht.github.io/_posts/2017/3/2017-03-08-crowdsourcing-docs-with-github-docs-as-code-tools-same-as-wikis.md

 Although I mentioned crickets as a response for crowdsourcing docs in my current role, it's not entirely fair.
 We do have several groups outside of our own that learned the doc-as-code tools and published their docs.
 They didn't edit my docs -- they created their own.

 Regardless of the participation, I'm planning to leave my docs on GitHub for a lot longer before evaluating the efforts.
-I suspect it's too early to expect a culture change with docs.
+I suspect it's too early to evaluate much of anything.
 Most engineers probably don't realize they *can* edit docs, so I have some education efforts to make both internally and externally.
+Only after I get the collaboration engine moving along can I begin to evaluate whether the tradeoffs for simplicity were worth it.

 {{site.data.alerts.ad}}With the modern online documentation tools like ClickHelp, you can <a href="https://clickhelp.co/online-documentation-tool/">create Web Help output</a> as well generate PDF, DOCX, EPUB and other formats from the same source.
 Start your own documentation portal today: get ClickHelp trial.
 Get your <a href="https://clickhelp.co/online-documentation-tool-free-trial/">ClickHelp.co trial</a> today and give it a try.{{site.data.alerts.end}}